silv3rshi3ld/WuppieFuzzCICD/README.md

 - **generate_dashboard.py**: Main script to generate the dashboard
 - **serve_dashboard.py**: Simple HTTP server for testing the dashboard locally
 - **.github/workflows/**: GitHub Actions workflow files
-  - `wuppiefuzz_fuzz_and_RESTles.yaml`: Workflow for running the fuzzers
+  - `wuppiefuzz_fuzz_and_RESTles.yaml`: Workflow for running the fuzzers and generating the dashboard
-  - `dashboard-generation.yml`: Workflow for generating the dashboard
+  - `dashboard-generation.yml`: (Deprecated) Previous workflow for generating the dashboard
 - **services/**: Contains service configurations for the fuzzers and target API
   - `vampi/`: The vulnerable API used as the fuzzing target
   - `wuppiefuzz/`: Configuration for WuppieFuzz